Tested: Is WordPress Good For SEO in 2024?

 But when you know what you need to improve (running an SEO audit with Seobility can help with that) there’s nothing you can’t go in and tweak or fix.

 And if you are having trouble optimizing a particular element?
 With so many sites running on WordPress, it’s highly likely to be a problem that someone else has encountered (and posted about) before.
-Which means that the bulk of time the solution to your SEO woes will be a Google search away.
+This means that the bulk of the time the solution to your SEO woes will be a Google search away.

 wordpress google search

-So WordPress’s highlight is literally that it has everything you need to optimize your site, with the cherry on top of a huge community of users, and piles of information and guidance online to help you on the way.
+So WordPress’s highlight is literally that it has everything you need to optimize your site, with the cherry on top being a huge community of users, and piles of information and guidance online to help you on the way.

 Bad: Many themes aren’t built with SEO in mind